AveesLab/avt_vimba_camera/README.md

 ## Execute
 The system can be fully operational by executing the nodes in the following order.
+The code for outputting the results received from each Computing node by the Monitoring Node exists within the merger-can folder.

 ### Master Node
 ```